Fallon, Nevada: Education

 The city is served by the Churchill County School District.
 Churchill County High School is the main high school and also caters to students in rural areas outside the city.
 Western Nevada College has a campus in Fallon.

 There is a charter school, Oasis Academy.

 Fallon has a public library, the Churchill County Library.

-Climate

-Fallon experiences a cold desert climate, with hot summers and cold winters.
-Due to Fallon's elevation and aridity, the diurnal temperature variation is quite substantial, especially in the summer months.
-Fallon's climate is quite dry, due to its location in the Rain Shadow of the Sierra Nevada.
-Summer days can be hot, but temperatures are cooler than in deserts such as the Mojave, Sonoran, and Chihuahuan deserts, due to Fallon's altitude and higher latitude north of the equator.
-In the winter, daytime temperatures are usually above freezing, but nights can be bitterly cold.
-Fallon can experience heavy fog in winter, known as pogonip.

 Nuclear weapons testing

 Los Alamos National Laboratory, in conjunction with the Department of Defense, conducted an underground nuclear test 28 mi southeast of Fallon at 5 p.m. on October 26, 1963.
 Named Project Shoal, the 12.5-kiloton detonation was part of the Vela Uniform program.
 The device exploded at a depth of 1205 ft below ground surface.
 The site is located in Gote Flat in the Sand Springs Range.

 Access to the Project Shoal Area is unrestricted.
 Access to the area is by Highway 50, Nevada Highway 839, then to an improved gravel road to the site.